CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 Below is a list of most frequently used rclone commands.
 You can check more extended list form the [Rclone manual pages]( https://rclone.org/docs/) or by typing command: `rclone` in Puhti or in Taito

 *    [rclone copy]( https://rclone.org/commands/rclone_copy/)- Copy files from source to dest, skipping already copied.
-*    [rclone sync](https://rclone.org/commands/rclone_sync/)- Make source and dest identical, modifying destination only.
+*    [rclone sync](https://rclone.org/commands/rclone_sync/)- Make source and destination identical, modifying destination only.
-*    [rclone move](https://rclone.org/commands/rclone_move/)- Move files from source to dest.
+*    [rclone move](https://rclone.org/commands/rclone_move/)- Move files from source to destination.
 *    [rclone delete](https://rclone.org/commands/rclone_delete/)- Remove the contents of path.
 *    [rclone mkdir](https://rclone.org/commands/rclone_mkdir/)- Make the path if it doesn’t already exist.
 *    [rclone rmdir](https://rclone.org/commands/rclone_rmdir/)- Remove the path.